kyma-project/kyma/components/helm-broker/docs/proposals/addon-git-support.md

 ## Motivation

 Helm Broker fetches addons listed in the `index.yaml` file and exposed as remote HTTPS servers, which means that only zipped addons can be fetched.
 This solution generates problems for end-users, as it's not always easy to have a dedicated HTTPS server that serves zipped addons.
-The most common scenario is to have a Git repository with unzipped addons and yaml files.
+The most common scenario is to have a Git repository with unzipped addons and index yaml files.
 This document describes all possible solutions for achieving that goal.

 ## Accepted solution

 You can specify Git repositories by adding the special `git::` prefix to the URL address.
 After this prefix, you can provide any valid Git URL with one of the protocols supported by Git.
 This solution is inspired by the [Terraform implementation](https://www.terraform.io/docs/modules/sources.html#github).
+Using the [hashicorp go-getter](https://github.com/hashicorp/go-getter) allows us to easily add new supported protocols such as Mercurial, S3, GCS etc.

 ```yaml
 apiVersion: addons.kyma-project.io/v1alpha1